Third-party candidates’ ballot access rules officially loosened

-SPRINGFIELD — A federal judge’s ruling Thursday loosened requirements for third-party candidates to be on November ballots in the state this election cycle.
+SPRINGFIELD — A federal judge’s ruling has made official what Capitol News Illinois reported earlier this week: Requirements for third-party candidates to be on November ballots in the state will be loosened this election cycle.

 Rebecca Pallmeyer, chief judge of the Northern District federal court, agreed with the state’s Libertarian and Green parties that stay-at-home and social distancing requirements in Illinois have made gathering the required number of petition signatures by June 22 “practically impossible.”